Filimoa/rd-tablebench/README.md

 Create an `.env` file with the following:

 ```
+# directory where the huggingface dataset is downloaded
 INPUT_DIR=

+# directory where the output will be saved
 OUTPUT_DIR=

 # note: only need keys for providers you want to use